Wiredcraft/gh-report/README.md

 - improve UI
 - add in functionality to add and list repositories and organizations
 - add statistics for issues
+- add database to support faster querying of aggregated statistics
 - unit tests